-Assemblies are held periodically during the school year.
-All school-sponsored programs are under the direction and supervision of the teachers and the principal.
+If held, all school-sponsored programs are under the direction and supervision of the teachers and the principal.
 Students are expected to enter assemblies in a quiet, orderly manner and to sit in assigned areas.
 Wild applause, whistling, and/or booing are not acceptable or approved expressions for assembly programs.
 Students who behave inappropriately in assembly programs will be removed from the assembly area.